solita/solita.github.com/_posts/2021-11-12-github-copilot.md

 _One day soon, AI will be writing the code.
 I, for one, welcome our new robot overlords._

-![Copilot helping with Markdown](/img/github-copilot/copilot_helping_with_markdown_3.png)
+![Copilot helping with Markdown](/img/github-copilot/copilot_helping_with_markdown_3.png) *Copilot is writing this blog text for me*

 ## What is Github Copilot?